 - The affiliate industry is responsible for a total of 16% of online orders.

-If you are convinced that an affiliate program can make a difference to your eCommerce business growth and probably take it to the next level, let me show you how you can start an eCommerce affiliate program.
+If you are convinced that an affiliate marketing program can make a difference in your business growth and probably take it to the next level, let me show you how you can start with eCommerce affiliate marketing.

 In this section, I will walk you through a step-by-step guide to start an affiliate program for your eCommerce store.

 So if you are ready, let’s get started.